-Tim is the Center Director and Co-Owner at Mathnasium of La Verne.
+Tim is the other Owner at Mathnasium of La Verne.
 Prior to opening this Mathnasium center, Tim worked as a substitute teacher and was the executive vice president of an educational non-profit based in Seattle.
 He has an Master's Degree from Naropa University and a Bachelor's Degree from U.C.
 Santa Barbara.
 Tim has always enjoyed math, and is enthusiastic about helping every child in the La Verne community to truly understand math by teaching it in the way that makes sense to them.
 He has taught and tutored children of all ages, and he is committed to bringing the Mathnasium Method to the children in the community.
-Tim is married to Tamara Walton, who is the other co-owner of Mathnasium of La Verne.
+Tim is married to Tami Walton, who is the other owner of Mathnasium of La Verne.

 Danielle LaVine, Lead Instructor

 Danielle recently graduated from San Dimas High School and is now currently an honors student at Cal Poly Pomona studying Applied Mathematics and Statistics.
 She believes that a strong understanding of mathematical concepts can strengthen a student’s understanding of any subject and hopes to be able to share her love of mathematics with students and inspire them to view math not as a chore, but as something truly interesting and fun that can be applied to an array of different ventures in life.